payout/announcer/README.md

 # Announcer

-A simple but flexible event bus for Ruby.
+A simple and flexible event bus for Ruby.
 With the recommended settings, it processes event subscriptions on Resque asynchronously.
 Each event subscription is also processed as a separate Resque job.
 This allows subscriptions to be executed with different priorities (i.e., in different queues).